spack/schemas/README.md

 # Editor support for Spack config files

+> [!TIP]
+> The schemas from this repository are part of https://www.schemastore.org/.
+> If your editor (or an extension) supports JSON Schema Store, validation and autocompletion of Spack configuration files should be **automatic**.

 To get validation and autocompletion of Spack configuration files, enable an extension for the YAML Language Server Protocol (LSP) in your editor of choice.